Language

 The Most Common Mistake: Why "I seen him" is Incorrect

-Having established the difference between "saw" and "seen," let's examine how to incorporate "saw" correctly into various sentence structures across positive statements, negations, and questions.
+Having established the difference between "saw" and "seen," let's examine how to incorporate the past tense of see correctly into various sentence structures across positive statements, negations, and questions.

 In affirmative sentences, "saw" functions as the main verb and follows standard subject-verb-object syntax.
-This straightforward structure makes positive statements with "saw" relatively simple to construct.
+This straightforward structure makes positive statements with the see in past simple relatively simple to construct.

 Formula: Subject + saw +